pranavgore09/zuju/README.md

 - Teams / Tournaments / Fixtures are other django apps
     - Each app contains a models.py.
 It describes all database tables schemas
     - Each app contains serializer.py.
 It describes how the object will be transformed into an dictionary in the API response
     - Each app contains api.py.
 This is data-layer of each model.
 All CRUD should happen through this layer only.
+(Acts as a Factory)
     - Each app contains admin.py.
 It describes how admin panel will be shown to user.
 It is highly customized by adding custom-search feature.
 I have followed [HakiBenita's blog](https://hakibenita.com/how-to-add-a-text-filter-to-django-admin) for the same.
 I hope that is okay.
 It is very helpful to debug the system.
 - load_data is a command line tool/script that helps me build sample dataset for demo purposes
 - I am using `Faker` to create random team names, please enjoy those funny names :)

-### Acceptance Criteria
+### Acceptance Criteria (as mentioned in assignment)
 ####  Fixtures Listing
 - API should return all fixtures under one tournament
 - API should return details of each fixture